Jose-henry/payload-paystack-plugin/README.md

 3. **yarn**
    - Use `yarn add paystack-payload-plugin@latest`
    - May require `yarn add paystack-payload-plugin@latest --ignore-engines` if you see engine warnings

+### Common Installation Issues

+1. **npm "matches" Error**
+   - This is a known npm issue with dependency resolution
+   - Try the solutions above in order:
+     1. Clear npm cache and retry
+     2. Use --legacy-peer-deps
+     3. Use --force
+     4. Switch to pnpm (recommended)

+2. **TypeScript Errors**
+   - Make sure you have TypeScript installed in your project
+   - The plugin requires TypeScript 4.5 or higher

+3. **Peer Dependency Warnings**
+   - These are normal and won't affect functionality
+   - The plugin supports React 16.8 through 19.x

 ---